Compare the Pair: Rotated vs. Unrotated Surface Codes at Equal Logical Error Rates: Conclusion and Further Work

-The effect of different decoders on the unrotated and rotated surface code could also be investigated.
-While \cite{PalerFowler2023PipelinedcorrelatedMWPMrotatedunrotatedtoric} showed that a correlated decoder reduces $p_L$ for both the rotated and unrotated surface code when compared to a decoder that did not take into account correlated errors, it was not quantified whether this reduction affected the rotated and unrotated codes equally.
-In our work we only implemented the sparse blossom algorithm of the PyMatching 2 decoder \cite{pymatchinghiggott2023sparse} which is not a correlated decoder.
-Future work could look at whether a correlated decoder, as well as other types of decoders such as maximum likelihood \cite{dennis2002topological} or neural network decoders, affect these surface code types differently and affect their relative overheads.
+The effect of different decoders on the rotated and unrotated surface code could also be investigated.
+While \cite{PalerFowler2023PipelinedcorrelatedMWPMrotatedunrotatedtoric} showed that a correlated decoder reduces $p_L$ for both surface codes when compared to a decoder that did not take into account correlated errors, it was not quantified whether this reduction affected the rotated and unrotated codes equally and how it affects well-below-threshold scaling.
+In our work we only implemented PyMatching 2 \cite{pymatchinghiggott2023sparse}, which is not a correlated decoder.
+Future work could look at whether a correlated decoder, as well as other types of decoders such as maximum likelihood \cite{dennis2002topological} or neural network decoders, affect these surface code types differently.

-Our work was a comparative study to provided numerical justification for the use of the rotated rather than the unrotated surface code as well as investigate the assumption that it is advantageous for very low logical error rates at high odd and even code distances.
-We ran numerical simulations to test its qubit saving when compared to the unrotated code not in achieving the same distance, but in achieving the same logical error rate, and showed using projections of the numerical simulations that this saving continues for arbitrarily high distances and consequently low logical error rates.
-We did so using uniform depolarising circuit-level noise and the MWPM decoder PyMatching 2 \cite{pymatchinghiggott2023sparse} and can conclude that under these conditions and at an operational physical error rate of $p = 10^{-3}$ the rotated surface code uses around $74\%$ the number of qubits used by the unrotated code.
+Our work was a comparative study to provided numerical justification for the use of the rotated rather than the unrotated surface code by investigating their low-$p_L$ scaling and and the assumption that the rotated code is advantageous for very low $p_L$ at high odd and even code distances.
+We ran numerical simulations to test its qubit saving when compared to the unrotated code not in achieving the same distance, but in achieving the same logical error rate, and showed using projections that this saving continues for arbitrarily high distances and consequently low $p_L$.
+We did so using circuit-level SD and SI \cite{HoneycombGidney} noise and the MWPM decoder PyMatching 2 \cite{pymatchinghiggott2023sparse}, and can conclude that under these conditions and at an operational physical error rate of $p = 10^{-3}$ the rotated surface code uses $\approx75\%$ the number of qubits used by the unrotated code.

 \widetext

 \counterwithin{figure}{section}

 {A.\arabic{figure}}